Applications are currently closed.

 Applications for the 2022-23 Michael Lynch Grant in LGBTTQ Histories are now being sought.
 This $2000 grant is awarded by The Centre for Sexual Diversity Studies at the University of Toronto, and is open to individuals, groups, and organizations.

 The grant is named for Michael Lynch, the late University of Toronto English professor, long-time LGBTQ and HIV/AIDS activist, and founder of the Toronto Centre for Lesbian and Gay Studies (the community predecessor to the Centre for Sexual Diversity Studies).
 For over ten years (starting in 1990), the TCLGS encouraged community-based and academic research on queer history.
 The Lynch grant is supported by the Lynch Fund at Sexual Diversity Studies to continue the legacy of this work.
-The Lynch grant encourages history research endeavours, and projects designed to transmit knowledge about queer history to a broad audience.
+The Lynch grant encourages history research endeavours, and projects designed to transmit knowledge about queer and trans history to a broad audience.

-Projects may take the form of workshops, conferences, oral history compilations, art exhibits, video presentations, performances, academic articles, popular pamphlets and zines, or books.
+Projects may take the form of workshops, conferences, oral history compilations, art exhibits, video presentations, performances, academic articles, archive collection, pamphlets, zines, or books.
 Alternative formats are encouraged and welcomed.